-This program, which has been scheduled by the Sanisera Field School, is divided in two main parts.
+This program, which has been scheduled by The Sanisera Archaeology Institute for International Field Schools, is divided in two main parts.
 In the first part of the course students will gain experience in archaeological fieldwork by excavating in the Ancient Roman city of Sanisera.
-This site, which is located in the Mediterranean island of Menorca.
-During the second part students will discover the most significant remains from Ancient Rome through an archaeological tour around Rome, which will be leaded by an expert on Roman art.
+This site is located in the Mediterranean island of Menorca.
+During the second part students will discover the most significant remains from Ancient Rome through an archaeological tour around Rome, which will be leaded by an expert on Roman art & Museums.

 Part 1.The archaeological fieldwork in Sanisera (Menorca, Spain)